Avnsx/Spotify-Song-Title/README.md

 This is pretty usefull if you're using OBS for example, you can just add a 'Text (GDI+)' Source into your current scene and add the created file that will always contain the current songs title location as source to that text, inside it's properties in OBS.

 ## Dependencies
+If you are using the raw source, paste below in cmd:

 	pip install pywinauto
 	pip install psutil